-Straight outta Calcutta, Rajib Karmakar is one of the brightest stars in world music, with his sitar sounds heard in performances around the world.
-He’s known for his dexterity and speed along the frets, but also thanks to his creativity and willingness to experiment by blending different modern styles with traditional ones.
+Rajib Karmakar is one of the brightest stars in world music, with his sitar sounds heard in performances around the world.
+He’s known for his dexterity and speed along the frets, along with a willingness to experiment by blending different modern styles with traditional ones.

-Who better to lay down a variety of sitar sounds and riffs for the Sunrise in Manali kit in Passport, than a man so inventive that he even created the world’s first double-necked Electric Sitar, the Mayur Tantri?
+Who better to lay down a variety of sitar sounds and riffs for the Sunrise in Manali kit in ARCADE’s Passport, than a man so inventive that he created the world’s first double-necked electric sitar, the Mayur Tantri?

 Travel the world, musically, without leaving your studio

 Passport is what you reach for when you want 30 different ways to circle the globe.
 Fluttering Arabian cane flutes, peppy European accordions, Asian tapping cups, bone dry bouzoukis, or otherworldly didgeridoos are all at your fingertips.

 Hopefully you will quickly fall in love with it as hard as Karmakar says he fell for his go-to sitar.

-“Sometimes you find things… and you really get a nice connection with it from the first get-go, and that’s what your instrument is,” he said.
+“Sometimes you find things… and you really get a nice connection with it from the first get-go, and that’s what your instrument is,” he says.

-Karmakar was in the Output studio recording a sweet collection of sitar melodies that corresponded with different parts of the day when we asked him to describe his unique sounds.
+Karmakar was in the Output studio recording a sweet collection of sitar sounds that corresponded with different parts of the day when we asked him to describe his unique sounds.

 Meet some of the different melodies

-The Morning Melody is, “when you wake up, you have that energy but you’re like, ‘let me sleep five more minutes,” he says, “but it has that burst of energy because we’re starting the day.”
+The Morning Melody is the feeling of “when you wake up, you have that energy but you’re like, ‘let me sleep five more minutes,'” he says, “but it has that burst of energy because we’re starting the day.”

 The Afternoon Melody is in a different key and has a different vibe.
 “You feel like there’s that energy, but you need a siesta,” Karmakar explains, playing the exotic sounds of someone who had a full, heavy lunch and now wants a quick power nap.